 Before terminating your probation early, the judge will want to ensure that:

 - You have successfully completed the terms of your probation (such as fines, classes or restitution),

-- there are circumstances that justify early termination.
+- There are circumstances that justify early termination of probation.

 Valid reasons may include (but are not limited to) the fact that your probation is

 - preventing you from advancing at work, or